 Watch the introductory Cited-by animation in your language:

 A member registers content for a work, the citing paper.
 This metadata deposit includes the reference list.
 Crossref automatically checks these references for matches to other registered content.
-If this is successful, a citation is created.
+If this is successful, a relationship between the two works is created.
+Crossref logs these relationships and updates the citation counts for each work.
+You can retrieve citation counts through our public APIs.

 Note that citations from Crossref may differ from those provided by other services because we only look for links between Crossref-registered works and don’t share the same method to find matches.